tommaenhout/dbz/README.md

 Each micro-frontend is containerized and can be run independently or as part of the complete application.

+## Technical Stack

+This project leverages the following technologies:

+- **Rspack**: High-performance JavaScript bundler used for building the application
+- **React**: JavaScript library for building user interfaces in host and some micro-frontends
+- **Vue.js**: Progressive JavaScript framework used in the cards micro-frontend
+- **Module Federation**: Enables sharing of modules across multiple applications
+- **Tailwind CSS**: Utility-first CSS framework for styling components
+- **React Router**: Standard routing library for React applications

 ## Running the Application

 ### Using Docker (Recommended)